 6. The librarian

 If you have a personal collection of books, you can ask your little one to arrange them and lend them to your family members like a librarian.
+Encourage them to have an interaction with the pretend library members.
 Of course, do not expect them to keep every book in its proper place and accept whatever the librarian gives you to read.

 Create small tents with clean bedsheets and scarves.
 Use cardboard to create a pair of wings, a tiara, and a star wand.
-Now your little one is a princess of her town, and the citizens have to obey her orders.
+Now come up with a fairytale in which your little one is a princess of her town, and the citizens have to obey her orders.
+If she has friends over, she can play the role of a good princess who is known for her friendship with the common folk of the fairyland.

 Buy a white round cap and a pair of extra-large glasses.
 Your child can dress in a smart pair of trousers and a shirt.
 Give them a fake magnifying glass, and let them act like a detective looking for clues to their lost soft toy.